MHNF: Multi-hop Heterogeneous Neighborhood information Fusion graph representation learning: Introduction

-To tackle the above challenges, this paper starts from the problem of multi-hop neighborhood information aggregation in heterogeneous graphs and proposes a representation learning method of Multi-hop Heterogeneous Neighborhood information Fusion networks (MHNF).
-Specifically, we first propose a Hybrid Metapath Autonomous Extraction (HMAE) model, which can autonomously learn valuable hybrid metapaths, to efficiently extract multi-hop neighbors with different relationships.
+To tackle the above challenges, this paper starts with the problem of multihop neighborhood information aggregation in heterogeneous graphs.
+It then proposes a representation learning method of multihop heterogeneous neighborhood information fusion networks (MHNF).
+Specifically, we first build a Hybrid Metapath Autonomous Extraction (HMAE) model, which can autonomously learn valuable hybrid metapaths using which one can efficiently extract multihop neighbors with different relationships.
 Based on the learned hybrid metapath, we propose a Hop-Level Heterogeneous Information Aggregation (HLHIA) model, which selectively aggregates the information of different-hop neighbors within the same hybrid metapath.
-Finally, a Hierarchical Semantic Attention Fusion (HSAF) model is proposed, which includes an information fusion model for different hops within one hybrid metapath and an information fusion model of different hybrid metapaths, which can efficiently integrate information of the two levels.
+Finally, a Hierarchical Semantic Attention Fusion (HSAF) model is constructed, which includes an information fusion model for different hops within one hybrid metapath and an information fusion model for different hybrid metapaths, which can efficiently integrate the information of the two levels.
 The contributions of this article can be summarized as follows:

+\begin{itemize} \item [1)] This paper proposes the novel concept of a hybrid metapath for the first time.
+Different from the existing metapath notion, the hybrid metapath is a soft combination of multiple single relations learned for the concrete task.
+Compared with the existing metapath idea, it contains potentially richer and more valuable interactions for the target task.

+\item [2)] Based on the proposed hybrid metapath, the HMAE model proposed in this paper can autonomously learn valuable hybrid metapaths of specified lengths to realize the efficient extraction of multihop neighbor nodes with different distances.
+It can solve the problem of information aggregation from multihop neighbors for GNNs and can autonomously learn hybrid metapaths of different lengths according to the task thus eliminating the limitation of manually specified metapaths.